Geminga: Discovery and identification

 Geminga was the first example of an unidentified gamma-ray source, a source which could not be associated with any objects known at other wavelengths.
 It was first detected as a significant excess of gamma rays over the expected background of diffuse Galactic emission, by the SAS-2 satellite (Fichtel et al. 1975) and subsequently by the COS-B satellite.
-The SAS-2 group reported a pulsation in the gamma-ray signal, with period approximately 59 second, although the limited number of detected gamma rays (121 over a period of four months) led them to conclude that the pulsation was not statistically compelling.
+The SAS-2 group reported a pulsation in the gamma-ray signal, with period approximately 59 seconds, although the limited number of detected gamma rays (121 over a period of four months) led them to conclude that the pulsation was not statistically compelling.
 Due to the limited angular resolution of the instrument (approximately 2.5° at 100MeV) and the small number of gamma rays detected, the exact location of the source was uncertain, constrained only to be within a relatively large "error region".
 At the time of detection, four weak radio sources were known within this region, two supernova remnants bordered it and a known satellite galaxy to the Milky Way lay nearby.
 None of these known sources were convincing associations to the gamma-ray source, and the SAS-2 team suggested that an undiscovered radio-pulsar was the most likely progenitor.

+NASA’s Fermi Gamma-ray Space Telescope has discovered a faint but sprawling glow around Geminga.
+If visible to the human eye, this gamma-ray “halo” would appear larger in the sky than the famed Big Dipper star pattern.
+The halo suggests Geminga could be responsible for a decade-long puzzle about one type of cosmic particle arriving from beyond the Solar system that is unusually abundant near Earth — positrons, the antimatter version of electrons.